pixelatedseraph/bfi/README.md

 **bfi** is an amalgamation of an interpreter and an ahead-of-time (AOT) compiler for the esoteric programming language **Brainfuck**.

-For more information about the BrainFuck, see: https://en.wikipedia.org/wiki/Brainfuck
+For more information about BrainFuck,see: https://en.wikipedia.org/wiki/Brainfuck